ShivangiSingh17/Java-Jet/README.md

 :sound:2)<B> Inheritance-</B> Mechanism by which one class can inherit the features of another class.

-:sound:3)<B> Object-</B> It the most basic unit of OOPs.
-An object consists of :
+:sound:3)<B> Object-</B> It is the most basic unit of OOPs.
+An object consists of:

  - State: It is represented by attributes of an object.
 It also reflects the properties of an object.

  - Behaviour : It is represented by methods of an object.
-It also reflects the response of an object with other objects.
+It also reflects the response of an object to other objects.

  - Identity: It gives a unique name to an object and enables one object to interact with other objects.

- A simple program to explain the concept of object can be found [here](https://github.com/Starcode71Ooze/JAVA-JET/blob/master/Object.java).
+ A simple program to explain the concept of an *object* can be found [here](https://github.com/Starcode71Ooze/JAVA-JET/blob/master/Object.java).

 :sound:4)<B>Classes-</B>Class is a user defined blueprint or prototype from which objects are created.
 It shows the set of properties that are common to all objects of same type.
 In general, class declarations includes: